sujith-eag/vu-library/docs/java/java_core/05_arrays/03_text_block_ternary_operator.md

+# Text block, var, Ternary operator

-#### text block
+## Text block

-A text block is a new kind of string literal that is comprised of a sequence of characters that can occupy more than one line. newline characters can be used in a text block without the need for the \n escape sequence.
+A text block is a new kind of string literal that is comprised of a sequence of characters that can occupy more than one line.

+newline characters can be used in a text block without the need for the `\n` escape sequence.
 Furthermore, tab and double quote characters can also be entered directly, without using an escape sequence, and the indentation of a multiline string can be preserved.

 ```java